Slovaks are the same as Czechs, right?

 Slovaks only love the mountains and not the beach

 Since Slovakia is an entirely landlocked country, many people believe that Slovaks have never seen the sea.
 This could not be further from the truth, as the coast of Croatia is unofficially known as the “Slovak Sea” during the summer month.
 Slovaks flock to the Croatian coast because it is an easily drive-able distance from home and they often stay for one to three weeks.
 Croatians even complain that the only language they hear spoken during the months of July and August is Slovak!
 However, that might just be a stereotype; but according to word of mouth, it is true.

 Slovaks drink too much

 This stereotype likely came about when visitors drank one too many shots of Slovak slivovica or borovička; both can be quite strong.
 Slivovica is a plum brandy, aged for about three years in oak barrels.
 Borovička is a juniper brandy with a dry taste.
 The alcohol content of both can easily exceed 40%.
 And it is true that Slovaks like to drink, but they actually consume less alcohol per capita than most of the surrounding countries.
-Hungary, Austria, the Czech Republic, and Poland all consume more alcohol in litres per capita annually, according to research done by the OECD)… making Slovaks quite the responsible drinkers in comparison.
+Hungary, Austria, the Czech Republic, and Poland all consume more alcohol in litres per capita annually, according to research done by the Organisation for Economic Co-operation and Development (OECD)… making Slovaks quite the responsible drinkers in comparison.
 Cheers!
 Or during your trip to Slovakia, na zdravie!